S0-SA2-0763

 What is the main purpose of a map key?

-To show the direction of North
+To show the direction (North, South, East, West)

 To explain what the symbols and colours on the map mean

-To list the names of all the places on the map
+To show the name of the map

 The Correct Answer Is: